oceanum/rompy-oceanum/docs/source/getting-started.rst

    # 4. Execute model via Prax pipeline (and follow logs)
    oceanum rompy run rompy_config_swan_basic.yml swan --pipeline-name swan-from-rompy --project rompy-oceanum --follow

+   # 4 (a).
+Alternatively, you can run the pipeline locally for testing with the --local flag.
+   #        This runs the generate command locally with rompy and the model run using the docker specified in the
+   #        pipeline
+   oceanum rompy run rompy_config_swan_basic.yml swan --pipeline-name swan-from-rompy --project rompy-oceanum --local

    # 5. Check for dataset registration in datamesh
    oceanum datamesh list datasources --search "rompy"